interval1066/bpe_framework/build_log.md

 Optimized the tokenizer and Tensor classes with inline assembly for some of the more time-intensive calculations, more optimizations coming.

 ### 9/4/2025 – Expanded Tokenization
-Spent several days chasing down some funky little errors with the tokizer while expanding its capabilities (in so doing created some issues with the internationalization code), finally cracked it a few hours ago.
+Spent several days chasing down some funky little errors with the tokenizer while expanding its capabilities (in so doing created some issues with the internationalization code), finally cracked it a few hours ago.

 ### 9/4/2025 - Conversation and ConversationTurn structures implemented
 Put in the foundational structures for getting conversations going on this framework.
 Also straitened out some lingering issues with the Training class.